 Drawing on his considerable skills of persuasion and determination Malcolm drew together a small group to form Faith in Older People.
 He recognised and appreciated the gifts and experience of old age, but also understood the losses that occur.
 He acknowledged how easy it is for congregations to lose sight of older members when they are no longer able to participate.
 Importantly FiOP's work should encompass those of faith and those without a faith.

 His vision, patience and inspiration established the organisation.
-It is growing in influence by providing innovative methods of encouraging and supporting people to value the importance of spiritual lives of older people in their care; both in a practical way with other congregations and into the wider sphere of health and social care.
+It is continuing to grow in influence by providing innovative methods of encouraging and supporting people to value the importance of spiritual lives of older people in their care in a practical way with faith communities and into the wider sphere of health and social care.

 Our small team is committed to the work to make sure that his vision becomes a reality.
 For many older people the end of their lives is spent in a 'strange land’ whether because of dementia or the need for care away from familiar surroundings.

 The challenge to FiOP is to help people discover how to live their lives with creativity and hope.
 (In a Strange Land; Malcolm Goldsmith 2004)

 "The challenge for older people is to make sense of life at a stage when loss and change occur more frequently and perhaps more painfully."

 Malcolm Goldsmith, founder of Faith in Older People